Like a Drum: Release and promotion

 "Like a Drum" was serviced to Australian radio on 21 October 2013.
 The song became the most played song in Australia in late December where it remained for two weeks.
 Sebastian performed the song on the Grand Final of season five of The X Factor Australia.
 Sebastian also performed the song on the Grand Finale of season 13 of Dancing with the Stars Australia and Indonesia's Got Talent (Series 2).

 Commercial performance

-"Like a Drum" debuted at number four on the ARIA Singles Chart, Sebastian's 12th top ten single in Australia, and tenth to peak in the top five.
-The song spent 18 weeks in the chart, including ten non-consecutive weeks in the top ten, and has been certified 4× platinum.
-"Like a Drum" reached number 13 and gold certification in New Zealand, his tenth chart entry there, and eighth to chart in the top 20.
+"Like a Drum" debuted at number four on the ARIA Singles Chart, Sebastian's 12th of 14 top ten singles in Australia.
+The song spent 18 weeks in the chart, including ten non-consecutive weeks in the top ten, and was certified 5× platinum in 2023.
+"Like a Drum" reached number 13 and platinum certification in New Zealand, his eighth single to chart in the top 20 there.
 It also charted in the top 50 in Sweden and achieved platinum certification.